hawkeye4967/ghtesting/githubreadme.txt

-b2 and master are out of sync now should not let me merge b2 back to master -- changed this line in b2 changed added in b1 will rebase to b2
+b2 and master are out of sync now should not let me merge b2 back to master -- changed this line in b2 changed added in b1 will rebase to b2 change made to b2 to be rebased to b1